donaldtf/ml-randomized-optimization/README.txt

 Side Note: When generating iteration graphs, you may see warnings that the function finished before it converged I was unable to remove these errors, but it is fine they are there since lower max_iter numbers are used purposefully for plotting purposes.

-@ Todo delete this before submitting, also try cloning the repo and running everything one last time To activate the environment needed run: source activate ml_assignment_1